-Would you rather be on a survival reality show or dating show?
+Would you rather be on a survival reality show or a dating show?

 Would you rather be a detective or a scientist?

-Would you rather go to the movie theaters or watch a movie from home?
+Would you rather go to the movie theater or watch a movie from home?

 Would you rather live in a remote destination or the heart of a metropolitan city?

 Would you rather have telekinesis (the ability to move things with your mind) or telepathy (the ability to read minds)?